joshbegley/nyt-latest/README.md

 **Typhoon Mawar Lashes Guam With High Winds, Knocking Out Power**\
-`The slow-moving Pacific cyclone brought typhoon-strength winds to the American territory on Wednesday afternoon.
+`The slow-moving Pacific cyclone brought strong winds to the American territory on Wednesday afternoon.
 Most of the island was without electricity.`\
 https://nytimes.com/2023/05/24/us/typhoon-mawar-guam.html?searchResultPosition=1

 **Teenagers Resent Social Media.
 They Also Resent Efforts to Take It Away.**\